Interpreting Wait Events

 DROP TABLE swc_snap;

-CREATE TABLE swc_snap
+CREATE TABLE swc_snap AS

 SELECT wait_class, total_waits, time_waited